Fish Outlaws: Project delves into the historic criminalization of Indigenous fishing people

 From the colonial perspective, Reid imagines everything here looked wild and unmanaged.

-“But there were systems in place to harvest marine resources and maintain a healthy, balanced ecosystem,” she said.
+“But there were systems in place to harvest marine life and maintain a healthy, balanced ecosystem,” she said.

 She points to the Lake Babine area in 1904 when federal fisheries officers were ordered to remove the weirs that the people relied on for food fish.
 The weirs were viewed as barricades and believed to be harmful to the fish stocks.
 Reid said the federal fisheries’ decision to remove the weirs came after the local canneries expressed interest having increased access to fish.